 Although he retired many years before, Grandpa continued to work daily at the family business, right up until 48 hours before he passed away.
 When we would ask him to do things, he would say “If you ask me to do it, I’ll do it, but if you tell me to do it, I’ll say no!”

 Grandpa had a great sense of humor, and he was a bit of a prankster.
-Often times at work we […]
+Often times at […]

 Edward Daniel Baus, the 2nd generation of our family business, went to be with the Lord today, July 23, 2015.